safoorsafdar/safoorsafdarcom/content/pages/continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

     - cd $GIT_SRC_PATH
     - git config user.email ${GIT_USERNAME}
     - git config user.name "Safoor Safdar"
 ```

 :point_up_2: What is happening here?

-- `image` git client docker in docker based image.
+- `image` git client docker-in-docker based image.

-- Script to clone the git repository is pretty familiar and it will only download the single branch from variable `GIT_REPO_BRANCH`.
+- Script to clone the git repository is pretty familiar and it will only download a single branch based on the variable `GIT_REPO_BRANCH`.

-## Merge the changes from Mendix SVN to Gitlab repository
+## Merge the changes from Mendix Team Server to the Gitlab repository

-As of the this stage, Gitlab runner server would have two folders, one for Git at `$GIT_SRC_PATH` and second for SVN source code at `$SVN_SRC_PATH`.
+The Gitlab runner server would have two folders, one for Git at `$GIT_SRC_PATH` and the second for SVN source code at `$SVN_SRC_PATH`.

-To keep it simple, it can merge into cloned branch with `rsync`.
+To keep it simple, it can merge into a cloned branch with `rsync`.

 ```yaml
 merge-svn-to-git: